Lost-Outpost/sovngarde/README.md

 Unlike regular Skyrim installation or some other Wabbajack Lists, Septimus comes with the **Stock Game Feature**.

-Basically, the **Stock Game Feature** is a copy of a Skyrim installation located within your installation folder, cleaned and with everything but an ENB in it.
+Basically, the **Stock Game Feature** is a copy of a Skyrim installation located within your installation folder, cleaned and with everything required in it.
 It allows you to not worry about conflicting files with Vortex or other Wabbajack lists.
 Thus, after you install Septimus using Wabbajack, you need not to move anything to your regular Skyrim installation folder.

 There are more steps though, so please keep following the next steps to setup the game optimally.